AkashRoy5680/vintage-furniture-client/README.md

 This project is web interactive user friendly site for those who are passionate to buy vintage furniture.
 User can Quick view all the products and Select their product in their Cart.They can also delete from the cart when check out.If user buy a product, the quantity will automatically decrease from the original quantity.As well as admin can restock the item and it will updated the quantity.User can only view his/her product on the cart.

 # In this Projects -------
-- User authentication system
+- User authentication system implemented
+- only the valid user can see their added items on cart as well as delete the item
-- Added the quantiy of products
+- Admin can added the quantiy of products
-- whenever product buy, the quantity automatically decrease This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+- whenever product buy, the quantity automatically decrease
+- used recharts to shows the diagram of price and quantity of a product This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts